SyngentaServicesPvtLtd/geotimezone/README.txt

 priority (the rest will be ignored).
 The region is the next query's priority if coordinates are not present.
 And the country is the last priority if coordinates and region are not present.
-It is recommend to provide coordinates for accurate time zone while region is the next accurate and the least is the country where it may return multiple time zones in array.
+It is recommended to provide coordinates for accurate time zone while region is the next accurate and the least is the country where it may return multiple time zones in array.